jamiemcd/noblenurses.net/site/content/testimonials/_index.md

       I had a great experience with Noble Nurses!
 Chris was very helpful with getting me my BLS class before my expiration.
   - author: Blair Frias, MSN, APRN, RN
     quote: >-
-      Chris noble provides education in a relaxed atmosphere, creating what i normally an overwhelming experience, much more comfortable.
+      Chris Noble provides education in a relaxed atmosphere, creating what i normally an overwhelming experience, much more comfortable.
 He is knowledgeable, helpful, and puts you at ease.
   - author: Robin DellAntonia
     quote: >-
       Thorough and applicable to job description.
-  - author: Brandi Blanchard
-    quote: >-
-      Really enjoyed the course.
-Very interactive and
   - author: LeShanna Mitchell
     quote: >-
       Very good class!
 The instructor was great!